Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Results

-We now examine consequences for engineered communication systems.
-Specifically, consider a device such as a digital camera that exploits compressed sensing~\cite{donoho_Stanford_tech_rep_2004,candes_review_2006} to reduce the dimensionality of its image representations.
-A compressed sensing scheme involves taking inner products between the vector of raw pixel values and a set of random vectors, followed by a digitizing step to output $N$-bit strings.
+These results are not only important for understanding the validity of maximum entropy models in neuroscience, but they also have consequences in other fields that rely on information entropy.
+We now examine consequences of our results for engineered communication systems.
+Specifically, consider a~device such as a~digital camera that exploits compressed sensing~\cite{Candes2005, Donoho2006} to reduce the dimensionality of its image representations.
+A compressed sensing scheme might involve taking inner products between the vector of raw pixel values and a~set of random vectors, followed by a~digitizing step to output $N$-bit strings.
 Theorems exist for expected information rates of compressed sensing systems, but we are unaware of any that do not depend on some knowledge about the input signal, such as its sparse structure~\cite{donoho_Stanford_tech_rep_2004,Sarvotham_2006}.
-Without such knowledge, it would be desirable to know which empirically measured output statistics could tell us whether such a camera is utilizing as much of the $N$ bits of channel capacity as possible for each photograph.
+Without such knowledge, it would be desirable to know which empirically measured output statistics could determine whether such a~camera is utilizing as much of the $N$ bits of channel capacity as possible for each photograph.

-As we have shown, even if the mean of each bit is $\mu = \nicefrac{1}{2}$, and the second- and third-order correlations are at chance level ($\nu = \nicefrac{1}{4}$; $\avg{s_i s_j s_k} = \nicefrac{1}{8}$, for distinct $i,j,k$), consistent with the maximum entropy distribution, it is possible that the Shannon mutual information shared by the original pixel values and the compressed signal is only on the order of $\log_2(N)$ bits, well below the channel capacity ($N$ bits) of this (noiseless) output stream.
-We emphasize that, in such a system, the transmitted information is limited not by corruption due to noise, which can be neglected for many applications involving digital electronic devices, but instead by the nature of the second- and higher-order correlations in the output.
+As we have shown, even if the mean of each bit is $\mu = \nicefrac{1}{2}$, and the second- and third-order correlations are at chance level ($\nu = \nicefrac{1}{4}$; $\avg{s_i s_j s_k} = \nicefrac{1}{8}$, for all sets of distinct $\{i,j,k\}$), consistent with the maximum entropy distribution, it is possible that the Shannon mutual information shared by the original pixel values and the compressed signal is only on the order of $\log_2(N)$ bits, well below the channel capacity ($N$ bits) of this (noiseless) output stream.
+We emphasize that, in such a~system, the transmitted information is limited not by corruption due to noise, which can be neglected for many applications involving digital electronic devices, but instead by the nature of the second- and higher-order correlations in the output.